 - Just Cause (penalties for improper dismissal)

-- Bonding (guaranteeing payments to the Actors if the producer becomes insolvent or defaults)
+- Bonding (guaranteeing payments to the members if the producer becomes insolvent or defaults)

 - Supplemental Workers' Comp Insurance, which provides additional compensation over-and-above Workers' Comp if you're injured on the job

-Union membership also includes access to service organizations like The Actors Fund, Actors Federal Credit Union, Union Plus and AFL-CIO.
+Union membership also includes access to service organizations like The Entertainment Community Fund, Actors Federal Credit Union, Union Plus and AFL-CIO.
 These organizations offer a host of additional resources such as emergency assistance, seminars, career counseling, low cost financial services, loans and discounts.

 One of the most important benefits of Equity membership that is often overlooked is the experience and knowledge of the Equity staff.
 Equity's Business Representatives enforce each member's individual contract provisions and riders.
 They monitor safety conditions, administer Equity's agreements with franchised agents and assist members with work-related issues like unemployment and Workers' Compensation claims.